-A) Trees Protected by LA City Ordinances must always have permit and an approval by the Board of Public Works before any alteration to the trees is made.
+A) Trees Protected by LA City Ordinances (Appendix P) must always have permit and an approval by the Board of Public Works RAP Board of Commissioners before any alteration to the trees is made.
 The only exception is if the tree poses an immediate threat to life or public safety.
 The DRP Forestry Staff has the discretion to conduct emergency tree removal.
 Documentation (including digital photos) shall follow after the hazard has been mitigated.
 The request for the removal of a tree in this category must begin with the DRP Forestry Division.